koverholt/koverholt.com/content/_index.md

 ---

-I am a sales and solution engineer at [Algorithmia](https://algorithmia.com/) who works with enterprise data science products and operational data science workflows.
+I am a sales and solution engineer at [Algorithmia](https://algorithmia.com/) who works with machine learning operations, enterprise architecture, and data science workflows.
 A proud Texan and fan of Python and DevOps.

 [Resume](Overholt-Resume.pdf)